microsoft/typechat.net/README.md

 # TypeChat.NET

-TypeChat.NET is an **experimental project** from the [Microsoft Semantic Kernel](https://github.com/microsoft/semantic-kernel) team.
 TypeChat.NET brings the ideas of [TypeChat](https://github.com/microsoft/TypeChat) to .NET.

 TypeChat.NET provides **cross platform** libraries that help you build natural language interfaces with language models using strong types, type validation and simple type safe programs (plans).
 Strong typing may help make software that uses language models more deterministic and reliable.
 ```